-The loss allowance on financial instruments amounted to P1.4 billion and P869.3 million as at December 31, 2020 and 2019, respectively (see Note 12).
+The loss allowance on financial instruments remained at P1.4 billion as at December 31, 2021 and 2020 (see Note 12).
 This includes loss allowance on loans and receivables, interbank loans receivable, debt financial assets at FVOCI, investment securities at amortized cost and off-balance sheet commitments and contingencies.

-As at December 31, 2020 and 2019, the carrying value of loans and receivables and interbank loans receivable, net of loss allowance, amounted to P30.7 billion and P37.0 billion (see Notes 8 and 27); P1.2 billion and P1.5 billion, respectively (see Note 27).
+As at December 31, 2021 and 2020, the carrying value of loans and receivables and interbank loans receivable, net of loss allowance, amounted to P31.0 billion and P30.7 billion (see Notes 8 and 27); P696.0 million and P1.2 billion, respectively (see Note 27).

-As at December 31, 2020 and 2019, the loss allowance on off-balance sheet commitments and contingencies, debt financial assets at FVOCI and investment securities at amortized cost amounted to P5.5 million and P3.8 million; P1.9 million and P1.2 million; and P0.6 million and P0.5 million, respectively (see Note 12).
+As at December 31, 2021 and 2020, the loss allowance on off-balance sheet commitments and contingencies, debt financial assets at FVOCI and investment securities at amortized cost amounted to P21.0 million and P5.5 million; P2.2 million and P1.9 million; and P1.3 million and P0.6 million, respectively (see Note 12).